How to deal with imposter syndrome as a developer

 Ayoub Abidi

-Lifelong learner, design and architecture enthusiast, developer advocate, and co-organizer at GitHub's Tunisian Community.
+Lifelong learner, design, and architecture enthusiast, developer advocate, and ex-co-organizer at GitHub's Tunisian Community.